Spondylarthrosis

 Spondylarthrosis is a non-inflammatory degenerative condition that affects the vertebral bones of the spine.
 Osteophytes may form a complete bridge between adjacent vertebral bones, which is commonly referred to as “Spondylosis Deformans”.

 Treatment depends on clinical signs of the patient and is mainly conservative.
-Conservative treatment includes weight reduction, controlled exercise, physiotherapy, and pain management primarily with NSAID’s.
+Conservative treatment includes weight reduction, controlled exercise, physiotherapy, and pain management initially with NSAID’s with/without additional pharmacological treatment options.

 Read more about this condition: Spondylarthrosis